North Canaan, Connecticut

 North Canaan is a town in Litchfield County, Connecticut, United States.
 The population was 3,211 at the 2020 census.
+The town is part of the Northwest Hills Planning Region.
 The town center is still called "Canaan", being the main town center of the old town of Canaan prior to North Canaan splitting off as its own town.

-The Union Depot building, a former railroad station, has been restored and is the site of Great Falls Brewing Company since 2018.

 Geography

 North Canaan is in northwestern Litchfield County and is bordered to the north by Berkshire County, Massachusetts.
 According to the United States Census Bureau, the town has a total area of 50.4 sqkm, of which 0.02 sqkm, or 0.03%, are water.